 Easy Read documents should also be tested with your intended audience before being published, to ensure they are fit for purpose.

-To ensure the content is created correctly, it should be developed in collaboration with an Easy Read vendor.
+We recommend using the services of a specialist vendor when creating Easy Read content.
 Agency partners can obtain these services from vendors listed on buy.nsw.gov.au.

 More information